jwcalder/GraphLearning/README.md

 All datasets have been preprocessed with a feature transformation followed by a k-nearest neighbor search.
 The k-nearest neighbor information is stored in the subdirectory kNNData/, and this data is loaded by graphlearning.py to construct a weight matrix for the graph.
 This allows the user flexibility in the construction of the graph, and removes the need to constantly recompute the k-nearest neighbors, which is computationally expensive.

-In particular, the raw data from which the kNN data is computed is not provided in github, due to file size restrictions.
-If needed, the user can download the raw data
+Therefore, the raw data (e.g., MNIST images) is rarely required to run experiments, and due to size restrictions is not provided in GitHub.
+To download and load the raw data, use the graphlearning.load_dataset function, as in

 ```
-python download_data.py
+import graphlearing as gl
+data = gl.load_dataset('mnist')
 ```

-Then the script ComputeKNN.py can be used to perform the preprocessing steps of applying a feature transformation followed by a k-nearest neighbor search.
+The script ComputeKNN.py can be used to perform the preprocessing steps of applying a feature transformation followed by a k-nearest neighbor search.
 To run this on MNIST with the scattering transform as the feature transformation, run

 ```
 python ComputeKNN.py -d MNIST -m scatter